Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems: Why Quantumness Certification Functionals?

 It is desirable to be able to discriminate between quantum states on the one hand and classical states on the other.
-So far no simple approach that works for theoretical studies and experimentally reconstructed states alike has been found to perform this discrimination faithfully.
-All known approaches to discrimination are either unworkable, or they do not work unambiguously, or both.
+So far no simple approach that works for theore\-tical studies and experimentally reconstructed states alike has been found to perform this discrimination faithfully.
+All known approaches to discrimination are either unworkable in the general case, or they do not work unambiguously, or both~\cite{Froewis_RMP18,Ole_23_Quantumness}.

-Here we generalize a recently devised quantumness certification functional,~$\xi$~\cite{Bohmann_PRL20}, which constitutes the most sensitive approach so far.
-Our generalization provides insight into the structure of $\xi$ and makes it more \mbox{sensitive} still, yet, the goal of a universally faithful approach to quantum versus classical discrimination remains elusive.
+Here we generalize a recently devised, sensitive, quantumness certification functional,~$\xi$~\cite{Bohmann_PRL20}.
+Our generali\-za\-tion provides insight into the structure of $\xi$ and makes it more \mbox{sensitive} still, yet, the goal of a universally faithful approach to quantum versus classical discrimination remains elusive.

-In the 1960s it was established that the Sudarshan-Glauber \ps distribution,~$P$~\cite{Sudarshan__PRL63,Glauber__PR63,Cahill_PR69b,Mandel__PS86, Schleich_01,Scully_Zubairy__Book01,Leonhardt_PQE95}, should be used for the very definition of nonclassical behaviour~\cite{Cahill_PR69b,Mandel__PS86,Bohmann_PRL20}.
-If a state,~$\state$, has a distribution $P_{\state}(x,p)$ with negative values somewhere at position~$x$ and momentum~$p$ in (cartesian) \ps~\footnote{Instead of using complex coherent amplitudes to parametrize \ps we follow the convention for (quantum-mechanical) \ps of Ref.~\cite{Leonhardt_PQE95} using position~$x$ and momentum~$p$.}, then that state is nonclassical.
+In the 1960s it was established that the Glauber-Sudar\-shan \ps distribution,~$P$~\cite{Sudarshan__PRL63,Glauber__PR63,Cahill_PR69b,Mandel__PS86, Schleich_01,Scully_Zubairy__Book01,Leonhardt_PQE95}, can be used for the very definition of nonclassical behaviour~\cite{Cahill_PR69b,Mandel__PS86,Bohmann_PRL20}.
+If a state,~$\state$, has a distribution $P_{\state}(x,p)$ with negative values somewhere at position~$x$ and momentum~$p$ in (cartesian) \ps~\footnote{Instead of using complex coherent amplitudes to parameterize \ps we follow the convention for (quantum-mechanical) \ps of Ref.~\cite{Leonhardt_PQE95} using position~$x$ and momentum~$p$.}, then that state is nonclassical.

 So, the Glauber-Sudarshan distribution~$P$ by itself, in principle, successfully discriminates between classical and quantum states, but practically speaking, it does not solve our discrimination problem.
 Both, analytically~\cite{Cahill_PR69b} and numerically~\cite{Lvovsky_Raymer__RMP09} it is hard to determine $P$, typically it is so singular that it is extremely difficult to analyze or even construct $P$~\cite{Wuensche_JOBQSO04,Brewster_Franson__JMP18}.